jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Improving our technology from one age to the next is hard work, but at least we understand how to do research and development.
 Upgrading politics to a new age isn't so straightforward.
 Evolving new cultures, policies, and philosophies usually happens with uprisings, civil wars, or revolutions.

-When a guy named "[Friar Bruno (1548-1600)](https://en.wikipedia.org/wiki/Giordano_Bruno)" tried to convince Renaissance Europe that the Earth wasn't the center of the Universe (among many other far out ideas he had), Bruno was burned at the stake.
-When colonial Americans wanted their own country they had to fight a war.
-When black Americans wanted to be free and equal members, America had to fight another one.
+For example, when a guy named "[Friar Bruno (1548-1600)](https://en.wikipedia.org/wiki/Giordano_Bruno)" tried to convince Renaissance Europe that the Earth wasn't the center of the Universe (among many other far out ideas he had), Bruno was burned at the stake.
+When colonial Americans wanted their own country they had to fight a war agains a far away Empire.
+When black Americans wanted to be free and equal members, America had to fight a civil-war have a civil rights movement.

-We don't have to join ancestors down these paths of evolution.
+Evolving a new way of life to a new age often shows the worst parts of humanity.
+But, we don't have to join ancestors down these paths of evolution.

-The critical point to realize is that in 1970, personal computers and the internet came online.
+The critical point to for you to realize is that in 1970, personal computers and the internet came online.
 Since then, computer geeks, hackers, and innovators have been upgrading our society to the Internet Age.
-All the while, the "eight different bosses" inside Industrial Age companies and government bureaucracies have been holding us back to keep their obsolete products and services alive.
+All the while, the "eight different bosses" inside Industrial Age companies and government bureaucracies have been holding us back to keep their obsolete products and services alive and using Right/Left infotainment to prevent you from noticing.

 Being forced to use outdated technology is why middle-class life can be so unhappy.
 It's why we work bullshit jobs, still use so much oil, can't understand the tax code, and now live in uncertainty during this pandemic.
 Middle-class life will only get better once we finish the Internet Age upgrade.